Apparently Hugo Gernsback knew this day would come. (Well, maybe not this day.)

 - And not to be left out, CNN has its own guide to streaming art museums and concerts.

-Board and Other Games (without the Board or Boredom)
+Games (without the Board or Boredom)

 Just because you’re social distancing doesn’t mean you can’t still play some old favorites: Boston.com has a list of board games that can be played online.
 (My wife and I are playing Scrabble with our two boys, neither of whom is home at the moment.)